python/devguide/devcycle.rst

 fixes.
 There are usually two maintenance branches at any given time: one for Python 3.x and one for Python 2.x.
-Only during the beta/rc phase of a new minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.6 there were master, 3.6, 3.5, and 2.7 branches open.
+Only during the beta/rc phase of a new minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.8 there are master, 3.8, 3.7, and 2.7 branches open.
 At some point in the future, Python 2.x will be closed for bug fixes and there will be only one maintenance branch left.